cogdog/splotpoint/README.md

 If you have problems, feature suggestions, small bags of gold coin for me, please [contact me via the issues area](https://github.com/cogdog/splotpoint/issues) on this repo.

+### New Features (details below)

+* Shortcodes for generating a full list of slides and a start button to launch the first slide

 ## Requirements

 I will make a grand assumptive leap in that you have a self hosted Wordpress site and can install themes.
 Splotpoint is a child theme based on [Intergalactic Theme](https://wordpress.org/themes/intergalactic).